maxammann/blog/content/posts/2019-12-23-t490-fingerprint-sensor.md

 ---

 The firmware and drivers for the Fingerprint Reader for Linux are finally ready [as promised a few months ago](https://forums.lenovo.com/t5/Other-Linux-Discussions/Linux-on-T495/m-p/4474320#M13440).
 I'm not sure whether this was an accomplishment of Lenovo of [the open-source community](https://gitlab.freedesktop.org/libfprint/libfprint/issues/181) ¯\_(ツ)_/¯.
-I suggest to wait until the frimware reached a stable state.
+I suggest to wait until the firmware reached a stable state.
 But if you are feeling adventurous you can get it working right now!

 You can check whether you have the reader I'm talking about by using `lsusb`.
 Make sure to have a device with the id `06cb:00bd`.

-# Installing the latest fimrware
+# Installing the latest firmware

 You have the install the following two firmwares from LVFS:
   * [Synaptics Inc. Prometheus Fingerprint Reader](https://fwupd.org/lvfs/devices/com.synaptics.prometheus.firmware)